Best performance and graphics settings for Battlefield V

 Chromatic Aberration is a visual effect that distorts the game image, the results in making the game look more realistic because of detailed reflections.
 It does make the game look good but at the cost of resources.
 Enable this setting if you have a good graphics card.

 Film Grain: Off.

 Never use this setting.
-It adds lag and creates a filmy effect in-game.
+It only adds lag and creates a filmy effect in-game.
 The film grain makes the game look slightly blurry as well.

 Lens Distortion: Off.

-Advanced Graphics settings
+Advanced Graphics Settings